nuxt/docs/en/api/pages-watchquery.md

 }
 ```

-If you want to setup watch for specific query strings, set `watchQuery: []`.
+If you want to setup watch for specific query strings, use an array with the strings to watch as value, for example:

 ```js
 // Enable for route includes `page` query string